lizaodawn/IMMARKUS-wiki-clone/t_03-Interface-Overview.md

 2.	**Data model** is where you can create or edit data models for annotating images.
 You can also input the metadata.
 3.	**Knowledge graph** is a placeholder for now.
 Here you can access an overview of annotations and their relations in the future.
 4.	**Export** is where you can export data in different formats.
 5.	**MARKUS** is also a placeholder currently.
-Here we can add functionality to interface with the wider MARKUS platforms.
+Here we will add functionality to interface with the wider MARKUS platforms.

 ![Picture2](https://github.com/rsimon/immarkus/assets/128056738/6a94da2e-0e02-4e24-ab65-b1b4f3ece46b)